I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

 The Patterns That Surprised Me

-3. The room matters as much as the mic.
+4. The room matters as much as the mic.

 The difference between a top podcast's audio and a mediocre podcast's audio isn't usually the microphone.
 It's the room.
 Treated recording spaces - acoustic panels, carpet, soft furnishings - remove the echo and reverb that makes home studio recordings sound amateur.
 The SM7B in a properly treated room sounds like a professional podcast.
 The SM7B in a hard-surface room sounds like a YouTube video.

-4. USB mics are mostly absent.
+5. USB mics are mostly absent at this tier.

 What This Research Actually Tells You